-A. Maximum Area
+B. Maximum Area

-Maximum area limitations vary with the zone to ensure that the size of the garden is appropriate with the character and scale of the zone in which it is located.
-The sizes allowed are generous enough that the vast majority of sites that could accommodate a Market Garden will be able to do so without going through any extra steps, or by notifying neighbors and holding an informational meeting.
-An adjustment review is an option for larger gardens, but would be needed for only a small percentage of potential sites.
+Maximum area limitations vary with the zone to ensure that the size of the garden is appropriate with the character of the zone in which it is located.
+The sizes allowed are generous enough that most sites that could accommodate a Market Garden will be able to do so without going through any extra steps, or by notifying neighbors and holding an informational meeting.
+An adjustment review is an option for larger gardens, but would be needed for only a small percentage of potential sites. .
+(See table below)